vlabella/GLE/README.md

 The action "Create Release"  will create a release with a tag from the version number contained in CMakeLists.txt file.
 It also will trigger the build and package actions for all three operating systems.
 After running this action it is important to bump the version number in CMakeLists.txt file.

-### Libraries needed to build GLE

-* boost
-* libtiff
-* libpng
-* zlib
-* pixman
-* cairo
-* poppler
-* jpeg
-* ghostscipt (headers only - dll/so is loaded at runtime)
-* Qt6 (optional for building GUI qgle  BUILD_GUI=ON)
-* curses/ncurses/pdcurses (optional for for building manip BUILD_MANIP=ON)

-Dependencies for the above libraries will be needed as well.
-For example, the poppler library requires GLIB2 on Linux and Apple platforms and freetype, openjpeg, and iconv on windows.
-Cmake uses find_package or find_library to resolve the paths for these libraries.
-Cmake will search the system default locations.
-If they are installed to other locations `<package_name_ROOT>` variables will need to be passed to cmake.
-For more information consult the cmake documentation on `find_package` or `find_library`.

-### Acquire Extra Cmake Modules (ECM)

-The [ECM](https://github.com/KDE/extra-cmake-modules) package has the needed cmake modules to find the poppler PDF library.